benediktschmitt/emsm/docs/source/how_to/configuration.rst

    [emsm]
    # User that should run all of your minecraft worlds.
    user = minecraft
-   # The log level (see also: https://docs.python.org/3/howto/logging.html)
-   loglevel = "WARNING"
    # Maximum time that is waited until another EMSM instance releases
    # the file lock.
-   # -1 means no timeout, wait if necessairy an infinite time.
+   # A negative values means no timeout.
    timeout = -1

 Each plugin has its own section with its name.
 E.g.: